 - Shaking items (large beans, large buttons, bells)

 - Stapler or Glue

-This would be a great activity to do outside if the weather permits.
+* Tip: This would be a great outdoor activity if the weather permits.

 You Are Also Going To Love:

-If you loved these Pumpkin Tambourine Shakers craft, then you will also love the following Fall Crafts I have put together for you:
+Did you enjoy these Paper Plate Pumpkin Tambourine Shakers?
+Then you will also love the following kids’ fall crafts I have put together for you: